-The Best Places to Go Sledding in Westchester with Kids
+The Best Sledding Hills in Westchester for Kids

-Sledding is permitted in all six public Westchester County golf courses, and the vast smooth surfaces and rolling hills make them prime sledding spots.
-Parks passes are not required for entry, and all golf courses are open daily from 8am to dusk.
+Sledding is permitted in many public Westchester County golf courses once they are closed for the season.
+The vast smooth surfaces and rolling hills make them prime sledding spots.
+Parks passes are not required for entry, and golf courses are open daily from 8am to dusk.

 Dunwoodie Golf Course – Yonkers

 2020 update: Maple Moor Golf Course is currently closed due to construction.

 1500 Baldwin Road

 315 Mamaroneck Road

 Sprain Lake Golf Course – Yonkers